SpongePowered/SpongeDocs/source/plugin/scheduler.rst

     SpongeExecutorService minecraftExecutor = Sponge.getScheduler().createSyncExecutor(plugin);

-    // Execute a task on the primary server thread minecraftExecutor.submit(() -> { ... });
+    minecraftExecutor.submit(() -> { ... });

-    // Execute a task on the primary server thread after 10 seconds minecraftExecutor.schedule(() -> { ... }, 10, TimeUnit.SECONDS);
+    minecraftExecutor.schedule(() -> { ... }, 10, TimeUnit.SECONDS);

 Almost all libraries have some way of adapting the ``ExecutorService`` to natively schedule tasks.